 After dancing in the industry for over a decade with the need to be camera ready at all times while looking slightly provocative, this truly is freedom.
 The dance scene in New York wasn’t like this, but this is definitely the case in Los Angeles.
 It’s also freeing not to have others checking my backside when I pass if you know what I mean.

 Spiritual convictions are usually to free up areas in your life where you were once in bondage.
 It can take time to adjust to them, but this experience has been such a blessing.
-While I notice so many serving those looks on Instagram, I’m free from that as well.
 It’s not necessary to keep up with or emulate others to be happy.
 This has been another area of my life that has come right in line with simple living and minimalism.

 Modesty may be a lost art, but I find it is so refreshing.